AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **addApplicationChangelog**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

-Adds server-provided application changelog as messages to the chat 777000 (Telegram); for official applications only.
+Adds server-provided application changelog as messages to the chat 777000 (Telegram) or as a stories; for official applications only.
 Returns a 404 error if nothing changed

 #### Parameters